quicwg/ops-drafts/draft-ietf-quic-manageability.md

 and the observer and the client, respectively.
 It does this by measuring the delay between a spin edge observed in the upstream direction and that observed in the downstream direction, and vice versa.

+Raw RTT samples generated using these techniques can be processed in various ways to generate useful network performance metrics.
+A simple linear smoothing or moving minimum filter can be applied to the stream of RTT samples to get a more stable estimate of application-experienced RTT.
+RTT samples measured from the spin bit can also be used to generate RTT distribution information, including minimum RTT (which approximates network RTT over longer time windows) and RTT variance (which approximates jitter as seen by the application).

 # Specific Network Management Tasks